DIY Vertical Herb Garden Ideas For Small Urban Apartments

 Question: How often should I water my vertical garden?

-Answer: Check soil once or twice a week.
+Answer: Check the soil once or twice a week.
 Most herbs dry out more quickly in smaller containers; if the top inch is dry, it’s time to water.

 Question: Is it possible to grow herbs with no direct sunlight?